iteratorx/iteratorx/README.md

 ### 1.1.
 JdbcReader: read jdbc table rows into json objects

 Read each jdbc Table Row into JSONObject iteratively.
+We provide jdbc driver for Mysql, Postgresql, Sqlite and Derby.
+You may download drivers for Oracle, Sqlserver, DB2, Hive and others by yourself.

 ```
 	// create jdbc reader